ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 }
 ```

-Additionally, this proposal includes a family of backoff strategies that can be used to generate delays between retry attempts.
+Additionally, this proposal includes a suite of backoff strategies that can be used to generate delays between retry attempts.
 The core strategies provide different patterns for calculating delays: constant intervals, linear growth, exponential growth, and decorrelated jitter.

 ```swift
 public enum Backoff {